 Our research revealed a larger upturn in drama and comedy, which increased by 1.5 percentage points, from 2.6% in 2013 to 4.1% in 2016.

-Following on from our previous report, Directors UK has been working in partnership with broadcasters to place BAME directors into a number of on-set training and work placements.
+Following on from our previous report, Directors UK has been working in partnership with broadcasters to place directors of colour into a number of on-set training and work placements.
 We believe the rise in drama and comedy is due, in part, to the introduction of these workplace interventions, which provided opportunities for under-represented groups in continuing drama/soaps (where there was a 3 percentage-point increase), and single drama (up by 3.6 percentage points).

-Following on from this lack of tangible progress and the need for a widespread approach to targeted career programmes, we have made a series of recommendations to be undertaken by UK broadcasters and Ofcom to help improve equality, transparency and accountability.
+Following on from this lack of tangible progress and the need for a widespread approach to targeted career programmes, we made a series of recommendations to be undertaken by UK broadcasters and Ofcom to help improve equality, transparency and accountability.

 1. A new Ofcom requirement that calls on broadcasters to collect characteristic data for senior production roles

 Existing diversity information collected by Ofcom does not contain comprehensive data surrounding freelance programme makers.
 We are calling for Ofcom to make it a mandatory annual requirement for all UK broadcasters to monitor and publicly report on the diversity characteristics of all those making programmes for them.
 This reporting must include both permanent staff and freelancers.

 Specifically, we would like to see broadcasters monitor and publish diversity data on senior production roles, particularly directors.

 This transparency within individual roles will make broadcasters accountable to their equality, diversity and inclusion actions and commissioning goals and identify areas of concern that can be positively addressed.
 It will also prevent the lack of diversity among directors being lost or hidden in overall monitoring statistics.